Empire of the Petal Throne: Reception

 Rick Mataka reviewed Empire of the Petal Throne in The Space Gamer No. 4 (1976).
 Mataka commented that "So, if you have enjoyed Dungeons and Dragons in the past, then this is the game of the future.
 Empire of the Petal Throne is the 'now' game for all fantasy gamers."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman found that "[T]his game is incredibly detailed, well thought out, and self-consistent.
 Although it uses the same basic framework as Dungeons & Dragons, the framework is better presented and put together."
 Noting that the game was a creation of M. A. R. Barker, Freeman believed "That is both a strength and a weakness: an adventurer can experience something more novel and bizarre than is usually the case in the somewhat predictable fantasy version of the Middle Ages, but there is probably no one other than Barker who can adequately run a campaign."
 Freeman concluded by giving the game an Overall Evaluation of "fair game but overpriced."

+In Issue 21 of the Australian game magazine Breakout!, Nick Hills noted the similarities between this game and Dungeons & Dragons, but felt it was not always a good thing.
+"At times, the imposition of the D&D game system on Prof. Barker's original ideas is a bit painful."
+Hills also questioned the experience point system, pointing out, "The experience system isn't quite 'right' either.
+Improvements in prowess depend too heavily on finding large caches of gold Kaitars, and not enough on practising and using a character's ability."
+But Hill admitted he was merely nit-picking, concluding, "The game is so much fun, so involving, a referee is prepared to smooth out any rough points.
+If there is a good referee, the players don't even have to be aware of any rough points."